tinwatchman/grawlix/docs/FILTERS.md

 });
 ```

-Messing with the internals of the library in this manner will probably be unnecessary for most developers.
+Messing with the internals of the library in this manner will most likely be unnecessary for most developers.
 Still, the option is there.

 ## Filter Templates